Write for Fatherly

 Anything can make a good story.
 A deep dive on your kid’s favorite TV show?
 We’re into it.
 A helpful tip on motivating toddlers?
 We need it.
 A personal essay about coming to grips with your child’s tendency to yell about genitals in a crowded theater?
 Here for it.
 If the topic makes you feel something, it will likely make others feel something as well.
 In the end, it’s about being in this thing together more than about specific topics; for that reason, we ask that you send us completed essays, not ideas.

 How to Write for Fatherly

-Think about length and structure: We don’t want to be patronizing here (ironic, right?), but it’s important to make sure that the stories you write are fun to read.
+Think about length and structure: We don’t want to be patronizing here (ironic, right?), but it’s important that the stories you write are fun to read.
 The best way to do that?
-Make sure that the premise, problem, or opinion is established efficiently in the first paragraph.
-From there, try to get to a conclusion in less than 1000 words if you’re writing a personal narrative, less than 700 if you’re writing about a parenting win, and less than 800 if you’re writing an op-ed.
+Make sure that the premise or problem is established efficiently in the first paragraph.
+From there, try to get to a conclusion in less than 1000 words if you’re writing a personal narrative, less than 700 if you’re writing about a parenting win.
 Lead with the most interesting stuff and then — this is the thing people often forget — take a beat and share some thoughts or feelings about it.
-We care about what you think and feel.
+We care about what you think and how you feel!